Please click on all photos on this

 Customer Support: 10

-were very helpful in providing me information/ documentation about
+but they were very helpful in providing me

 of the BEST guitars) of U.S. guitars for nothing.